Stability of cigar soliton: main estimates and the proof of Theorem

-Let $h=v-\log u_0$.
+Let $h=v+\log u_0$.
 Then we have

-By assumption we have that $\log u_0$ is bounded.
-Then as above we can use the maximum principle to get the uniform upper bound for $h$.
-Then we know that $v=f(0)-f$ is uniformly upper bounded in $R^2$, and hence $g(t)$ is uniformly controlled by the cigar metric $g_c$ up to a factor.
+By assumption that $\log u_0$ is uniformly bounded on $R^2$, so is $h$ on $R^2$ for any finite interval $[0,T]$.
+By the maximum principle (Theorem 1.1 in \cite{W}), we get the uniform bound for $h$ on $R^2$ for all time.
+Then we know that $v=f(0)-f=h-\log u_0$ is uniformly bounded in $R^2$ for all time, and hence $g(t)$ is uniformly controlled by the cigar metric $g_c$ up to a factor.
 Therefore, the width

 is uniformly bounded, and then

 Then, the limiting metric is a cigar metric and we have completed the proof of Theorem \ref{cigar}.